-Meet the people who share ultimate responsibility for governing RNID and directing how the charity is managed and run.
+Meet the people who govern RNID and direct how the charity is managed and run.

-Claire Bailey joined the Board of Trustees in 2018 as a co-opted trustee to bring her financial expertise to the work of the Board.
-She is the Chief Transformation Officer for GKN Driveline, a global partner to the automotive industry, and she has a distinguished CV of financial leadership and transformation across a number of sectors.
+Claire Bailey joined the Board of Trustees in 2018 as a co-opted trustee to bring her finance expertise to the work of the Board.
+She is currently Chair of the Resources Committee.

 Lindsay is Executive Director of a leading national deaf charity, which is also the lead awarding body for British Sign Language.
 She is passionate about improving communication between deaf, deafblind and hearing people, and creating better communities in the process.